tunalagoona/socket-playground/README.md

 # socket-tutorial
-Building a socket server and client with Python
+Tutorial for building a socket server and client with Python from realpython.com